garrandall/popular-music-data/tracks/ooh-baby-mario.md

 Your clothes are all off and the bed is right there Besides your high heels all you're wearing is your hair I could break it down for you if you not scared
-Like ooh, ooh, ooh baby
+Like oh oohohohby

 Pleasure principle, can you work it in the chair?
 And I can get you right with your legs up in the air Now I can break it down for you if you not scared
-Like ooh, ooh, ooh baby
+Like oh oohohohby

-Baby, baby, ooh, ooh, ooh baby
+Baby, baby, oh oohohohby
-Baby, baby, ooh, ooh, ooh baby
+Baby, baby, oh oohohohby

 It's been so long